 Step 3: Add videos and optimise your channel

 Now that your channel is all set up, it’s time to start uploading content.
-To upload your first video, click on the “Video Manager” link above your channel profile photo.
-This will take you into YouTube’s Video Manager tool.
+To upload your first video, head back to your channel homepage and then click on “Upload Video”

 As your video uploads, you can start entering in your video’s data, including the title, description, and tags.
 Your title should describe what’s in the video while being eye-catching and intriguing, and your description should be filled with SEO-friendly keywords.
 Just like with your channel description, YouTube will reference this text to serve up relevant content to users when they search – and you want to be in those results.

 Scroll down further on this page to select a thumbnail for your video from the still frames, or upload your own: